-How to Use a Pregnancy Pillow
+How to Use a Pregnancy Pillow?

 Most mothers experience interrupted sleep during their pregnancy.
-The main issue for them is usually finding a comfortable position, especially during the last trimester.
+The main issue is usually finding a comfortable position, especially during the last trimester.
 While getting quality sleep during the final months of pregnancy can be challenging, the right pregnancy pillow can help.

 What’s a Pregnancy Pillow?